-Summer flowering bulbs provide gardens with a riot of colour and fragrance and can be squeezed into even the tightest of spaces in borders and containers.
+Summer flowering bulbs provide gardens with a riot of colour and fragrance.
+The majority can be planted directly outdoors, as soon as the risk of frost has passed.

 As an approximate guide, these are the best months to plant some of the most loved bulbs for a summer display.

-May: Gladioli; planted in May, these bulbs with produce imposing spikes of vibrant colour from July to September.
+Gladioli; planted in May, these bulbs will produce imposing spikes of vibrant colour from July to September.

 If you are a little late with your bulbs, don’t worry; you’ll still get a beautiful display, just slightly later!